frien-emies/chess-game-be/README.md

 After running the above command commit the changes to the database: `db.session.commit()`.

-### Seeding the database for testing
+### Seeding the Database for Testing
-To seed the database with sample game data, run python seed.py from the project root directory.
+To seed the database with sample game data, run `python3 seed.py` from the project root directory.

 ## Endpoints and JSON Contract
 The Chess Game Backend API has the following endpoints.